Filtrer par type

 Helleringer R, Le Verger D, Li X, Izabelle C, Chaussenot R, Belmaati-Cherkaoui M, Dammak R, Decottignies P, Daniel H, Galante G, Vaillend C.

-Scientific paper Disease Models & Mechanisms, Volume 11, Issue 6, June 2018.
+Article scientifique Disease Models & Mechanisms, Volume 11, Issue 6, Juin 2018.

 Abstract